 Applicants must demonstrate proof of proficiency in English (oral and written).

-Course Level: The studentships are available for pursuing joint master’s degree (MSc) programme at United Nations University (UNU), Institute of Arid Regions (IRA) [National Agronomic Institute of Tunisia (INAT)], Cold and Arid Regions Environmental and Engineering Research Institute (CAREERI), the International Center for Agricultural Research in the Dry Areas (ICARDA ), Tottori University (TU), the Global Mechanism (GM) of the United Nations Convention to Combat Desertification (UNCCD), and the International Center for Advanced Mediterranean Agronomic Studies (CIHEAM) – Mediterranean Agronomic Institute – Bari.
+Course Level: Scholarships are available for pursuing joint master’s degree (MSc) programme at United Nations University (UNU), Institute of Arid Regions (IRA) [National Agronomic Institute of Tunisia (INAT)], Cold and Arid Regions Environmental and Engineering Research Institute (CAREERI), the International Center for Agricultural Research in the Dry Areas (ICARDA ), Tottori University (TU), the Global Mechanism (GM) of the United Nations Convention to Combat Desertification (UNCCD), and the International Center for Advanced Mediterranean Agronomic Studies (CIHEAM) – Mediterranean Agronomic Institute – Bari.

-Award: Tuition fee is US $6000, including costs of course delivery, supervision, and examination.
+Scholarship Award: Tuition fee is US $6000, including costs of course delivery, supervision, and examination.
 The fee does not include travel costs between the country of the student’s origin and locations of the MSc Programme partners, and costs of living at the MSc Programme partners.
 Information on local food, accommodation, health insurance, and other logistical matters will be available from MSc Programme partners.
 The tuition fee will be waived for students who are Fellowship recipients.
 A limited number of Fellowships will be provided to qualified candidates from developing countries on a competitive basis.
 These fellowships will cover the travel costs between the country of origin and IRA, CAREERI, ICARDA, and TU, as needed.
 Japanese students may only apply for TU fellowships.

-Award can be taken at: Canada, Tunisia, China, Jordan, Japan, Germany and Italy
+Scholarship can be taken at: Canada, Tunisia, China, Jordan, Japan, Germany and Italy

 Eligibility: Admission is based on the following criteria: